freenas/freenas-docs/userguide/shell.rst

 The :guilabel:`Set font size` slider adjusts the size of text displayed in the Shell.

-Highlight the text and use :command:`ctrl c` to copy text from the Shell. :command:`ctrl v` is used to paste text into the Shell.
+If using Firefox, highlight the text and use the Open menu in the top right of the browser to copy the text from the Shell.
+Use the edit option in the Open menu again to paste text into the Shell.

-Shell provides history (use the up arrow to see previously entered commands and press :kbd:`Enter` to repeat the currently displayed command) and tab completion (type a few letters and press tab to complete a command name or filename in the current directory).
+Shell provides history, use the up arrow to see previously entered commands and press :kbd:`Enter` to repeat the currently displayed command.
+It also provides tab completion, type a few letters and press tab to complete a command name or filename in the current directory.
 Type :command:`exit` to leave the session.